theiagen/tbp-parser/docs/outputs/lims.md

   fbiD: "Rv2983"
   mmpR5: "Rv0678"
   "Sample Name": "sample accession"
+  "DNA of Mycobacterium bovis BCG detected" : "M. bovis BCG"
 ```

-Please note that this will rename every instance of that text in **all** output reports (all "Sample_Name" will be renamed to "My_Sample_Column" in all output files, etc.).
+Please note that this will rename every instance of that text in **all** output reports (every instance of "Sample Name" will be renamed to "sample accession" in all output files, etc.).

 ## Example LIMS report